Users: The Real Pain of a Salesforce Data Migration

-Recently, I got involved in our company’s Salesforce data migration from an old CRM.
+Recently, I got involved in our company’s Salesforce data migration process.
+We were migrating from an old CRM.
 It wasn’t until we (successfully) made it that I realized the biggest problem of these migrations is… well, the users.

 As you’d expect, the project wasn’t about simply taking the original data and moving it to the new system.
 There were hurdles here and there, and I blame the users.

 Of course, I am joking.
 To be honest, I am to blame too.
 I am one of them.
 Even more, anyone who implements a CRM system is to blame.
 I am, again, guilty there too.